How we collect and use your personal information

-- Security and Business Continuity: we take measures to aid business continuity, information security and we undertake physical security activities in order to fulfil our legal obligation and for internal risk strategy purposes as required in our legitimate interest.
+- Security and Business Continuity: we take measures to aid business continuity, information security and we undertake physical security activities in order to fulfill our legal obligation and for internal risk strategy purposes as required in our legitimate interest.

 - Risk Management: We will use your information to measure, detect and prevent the likelihood of financial, reputational, legal, compliance or customer loss.
 This includes credit risk, traded risk, operational risk & insurance risk.
-We will do this to fulfil our legal obligation and also because we have a legitimate interest in using your information for these purposes.
+We will do this to fulfill our legal obligation and also because we have a legitimate interest in using your information for these purposes.

 - Product & Service Improvement: We will use your information to identify possible service and product improvements (including profitability) by analysing information.
 The lawful basis for processing your information for this purpose is our legitimate interests.